sakshigithubit/Object_detection/README.md

    cd object_detection

 ## Usage
--Place your test images in the object_detection/test_images directory.
+- Place your test images in the object_detection/test_images directory.
--Run the Jupyter Notebook or Python script provided in this repository to perform object detection on the images -The results will be displayed inline, showing the detected objects with bounding boxes.
+- Run the Jupyter Notebook or Python script provided in this repository to perform object detection on the images
+- The results will be displayed inline, showing the detected objects with bounding boxes.

 ## Acknowledgments
--TensorFlow Team
+- TensorFlow Team
--The authors of the SSD MobileNet model
+- The authors of the SSD MobileNet model
--The COCO dataset creators
+- The COCO dataset creators